 Representative recent conference presentations:

-- Foster, N. L., Mantell, J. T., & *Azimi Vahdat, M. M. (2018).
-Measuring the vigilance decrement under divided attention.
-Poster session to be presented at the Psychonomic Society Annual Meeting, New Orleans, LA, November, 2018
+- Foster, N. L., Mantell, J. T., & *Azimi Vahdat, M. M. (2018, November).
+Measuring the Vigilance Decrement Under Divided Attention.
+Poster presented at the 59th Annual Meeting of the

 - *Darby, M. E., Williams, E. N., *Wolf, J. A., & *Marcelli, M. (2018, August).
 Feminist approaches to mentoring undergraduate students: Development of a measure.
 Poster presented at the annual meeting of the American Psychological Association, San Francisco, CA.